mbarbin/vcs/doc/docs/explanation/exploratory_tests.md

-       We expect a 1:1 mapping between the function exposed in the [Vcs.S] and the sub commands exposed here, plus additional functionality in [more-tests].
+       We expect a 1:1 mapping between the function exposed in the [Vcs.S] and the sub commands exposed here, plus additional ones.

 COMMANDS
        add [OPTION]… file
            add a file to the index

+       branch-revision [OPTION]… [branch]
+           revision of a branch

        commit [--message=MSG] [--quiet] [OPTION]…
            commit a file